Type 95 torpedo

-which was about three times the range of the U.S. Navy Mark 14 at the same speed when using longer range and 45 to 47 knots.
+which was about three times the range of the U.S. Navy Mark 14 with the same speed at 45 to 47 knots.

 The Type 95 was the fastest torpedo in common use by any navy during World War II.
 Its warhead size was the largest of any submarine torpedo, and second only to the Type 93 used by Japanese surface ships.
 Its engine was a kerosene-oxygen wet-heater rather than the compressed air used by most torpedo types at the time.